braziljs/eloquente-javascript/10_modules.md

 // → 7
 ```

+Another important difference is that ES module imports happen before
+a module's script starts running.
+That means `import` declarations
+may not appear inside functions or blocks, and the names of
+dependencies must be quoted strings, not arbitrary expressions.

 At the time of writing, the JavaScript community is in the process of
 adopting this module style.
-But this has been a slow process.
+But it has been a slow process.
 It took
 a few years, after the format was specified, for browsers and Node.js
 to start supporting it.
 And though they mostly support it now, this
 support still has issues, and the discussion on how such modules
 should be distributed through ((NPM)) is still ongoing.

-Many projects are written using ES modules, and then automatically
+Many projects are written using ES modules and then automatically
 converted to some other format when published.
 We are in a
 transitional period in which two different module systems are used
-side-by-side, and it is useful to be able to read and write code in
+side by side, and it is useful to be able to read and write code in
 either of them.

 ## Building and bundling